Irish-domiciled funds require an experienced Money Laundering Reporting Officer to supervise anti-money laundering processes.

 The MLRO is the point of contact for all suspicious transactions and will need to be an appropriately experienced and sufficiently senior individual.
 They will require an in-depth knowledge of current regulations surrounding anti-money laundering procedures and have the experience to be able to identify, manage and resolve AML-related issues.

-Carne professionals hold the position of MLRO for a large number of funds serviced by some of the leading administrators in the market.
-We perform the essential function of assisting and updating the boards of directors of client funds and analysing the adequacy of current AML training and policies.
+AML is an area of increasing focus by the Central Bank of Ireland with a number of fund specific inspections carried out in 2014.
+Carne has a team of professionals that hold the position of MLRO for a large number of funds serviced by some of the leading administrators in the market.
+We perform the essential function of assisting and the boards of directors of client funds with regard to AML and providing AML specific regulatory updates, providing annual AML training and drafting and maintaining fund specific AML policies.
 Contact us to find out more about our MLRO program.